Same-sex marriages (SSM) & civil unions in Michigan.

 - 5% were undecided or didn't answer

 However, with a Republican controlled House and Senate, the likelihood of passing such an amendment is essentially zero.
-The current makeup of the House is 59 Republicans, 50 Democrats and 1 Republican.
+The 2013 makeup of the House is 59 Republicans, 50 Democrats and 1 Independent.
 The Senate is made up of 26 Republicans and 12 Democrats.
 Rick Snyder, the Governor, is a Republican.

 The following information sources were used to prepare and update the above